-The final stormwater management design must be reviewed by a professional biologist to ensure the outlet location and structure will not impact fish habitat and will comply with the Fisheries Act.
+The final stormwater management design must be reviewed by a professional biologist to ensure the outlet location and structure comply with the Fisheries Act.

 5.6 Species at Risk

 5.6.1 Eastern Meadowlark/Bobolink

 Eastern meadowlark and bobolinks were identified during field surveys in the northernmost portion of the study area in Community 23.
 Suitable habitat exists for both species in this area and extends off the property to the north.
 It is assumed that territories would overlap across the entire field areas.